ManNguyen/LargestRemainderRound/README.md

 # Largest Remainder Round
-Add a `spread`  function to the array object to scale the number array in such way that the total amount is exact and the percentage of each element is unchanged using the [Largest Remainder Method](https://en.wikipedia.org/wiki/Largest_remainder_method).
-It's helpful when you want to convert to percentage the number array and want to keep the total sum at 100.
+Add a `spread`  function to the array object which "spread" the number array in such way that the total amount is exact without changing the percentage of each element.
+The "spread" action uses the [Largest Remainder Method](https://en.wikipedia.org/wiki/Largest_remainder_method).

+`spread` is useful when you want to get the percentage of a number array and keep the total percentage at 100.

 ## Installation